JamesBarwell/rpi-gpio.js/README.md

 Alias of write().

 #### destroy()
 Tears down any previously set up channels.
+Should be run when your program stops, or needs to reset the state of the pins.

 #### reset()
 Tears down the module state - used for testing.